-In the section of the model is shown dealing with the ESD for icing and the ESD for engine failure.
+The section of the model shown in Figure 8 is dealing with the ESD for icing and the ESD for engine failure.

-The ESD for icing involves in essence a take-off with contaminated wings (icing), which can lead to the aircraft stalling and the crew losing control at take-off.
+The ESD for icing involves in essence a takeoff with contaminated wings (icing), which can lead to the aircraft stalling and the crew losing control at take-off.